Varsity-Dev/badgr-buttons-extension/README.md

 Request a live/scheduled Evaluation or async assignment.

 > Important: This extension doesn't work on Brave or Chromium.
-It does work on Google Chrome only because of Google OAuth 2.0
+It only does work on Google Chrome because of Google OAuth 2.0.
+It also requires to have enabled Google Chrome Sync.

 ## Specs